 On Sunday evening, Goshen residents reported that Ku Klux Klan flyers had been distributed around the city.
-The flyers, apparently from a chapter of the KKK in Kentucky, and similar incidents have been distributed in neighboring cities as well, including South Bend.
+The flyers were signed by a chapter of the KKK, the Trinity White Knights, who have members across various Midwest and Southern states.
+Similar incidents have been reported in neighboring cities as well, including South Bend.

-A second flyer encourages Goshen residents to report illegal immigrants to the ICE (Immigration Customs and Enforcement) on Jan.
+A second flyer encourages Goshen residents to report illegal immigrants to Immigration Customs and Enforcement (ICE) on Jan.
 20., Inauguration Day.

-Mayor Gina Leichty of Goshen released a statement on Monday afternoon on the incident.
+Mayor Gina Leichty of Goshen released her own statement on Monday afternoon.
 She said, “These flyers, intended to spread fear and division, urged residents to spy on their neighbors and report them to authorities.”

 “Goshen was founded and has prospered through the contributions of immigrants from all continents.
 Each generation of newcomers has shaped our community’s identity, enriching our culture and driving our success.
 We remain committed to ensuring that all who work toward the good of Goshen are treated with dignity and respect.”